Multiverse-io/nextjs-cache-issue-repro/README.md

 #### Console 2

-Start an HTTP server on localhost:8080 that echos any requests received.
-This server stands in for an external API called by the page rendering code.
+Start an HTTP server on localhost:8080 that echos any requests received:

 ```sh
 node ./echo.js
 ```

+This server stands in for an external API called by the page rendering code.

 #### Console 3